 7.4.2.
 It should be investigated if relevant organizations should be provided limited access to DETA and DoC to check the RXSWIN numbers of the single vehicles during the PTI;

 7.4.3.
 Different national entities may require vehicle registrations to be updated according to their national rules for software updates.
 The proposed Regulation may require changes to those rules to enable a full implementation.
-Where this happens there should be procedures in place to enable the sharing of information between national bodies to support the administration of these processes; It should be investigated if the national registration authorities could have limited access to DETA and DoC to support the process of sharing information;
+Where this happens, there should be procedures in place to enable the sharing of information between national bodies to support the administration of these processes; it should be investigated if the national registration authorities could have limited access to DETA and DoC to support the process of sharing information;

 7.4.4.
 The recommendation envisages continued assessment of the processes, practices and decision making of vehicle manufacturers for registered vehicles in relation to software updates.
 This could be considered to be market/field surveillance.
 As market/field surveillance is not addressed within the UNECE agreements of WP.29, UNECE will need to consider how this could be conducted.